 Black Mailbox

 One of the strangest items in the area is the so-called Black Mailbox, located on Route 375 where the dirt road intersection starts towards Area 51.
-According to UFO lore it was supposed to be the actual mailbox of Area 51, which made it a place of interest for weird people who expected to find classified documents in there.
+According to UFO lore it was supposed to be the actual mailbox of Area 51, which made it a place of interest for weird people who somehow expected to find classified documents in there.

 Black Mailbox, Route 375 “Mulder, I found something.”